 Evidence does show that there are more boys on the autism spectrum than girls.
 A 2009 survey in the UK put the numbers of girls as only around 11% of cases.
-But it is now thought that the bias of diagnosing boys with autism (in fact the diagnostic criteria can be seen as more aligned to the way males over females communicate) might mean many girls who do suffer miss out on being diagnosed.
+But it is now thought that the bias of diagnosing boys with autism.
+In fact the diagnostic criteria can be seen as more aligned to the way males over females communicate, this might mean many girls who do suffer miss out on being diagnosed.

 Don’t think that just because you are an adult and have never been diagnosed you are not on the autistic spectrum.
-Some people are not diagnosed until adults, even though ASD does begin in childhood.
+Some people are not diagnosed with autism until they are adults, even though ASD does begin in childhood.
 Asperger syndrome in particular can go undiagnosed.

 Symptoms of autism spectrum disorder

 Specific symptoms can change depending on the age range of an individual and are extensive.
 A comprehensive list of different symptoms put forward by the National Institute of Health and Care Excellence (NICE) can be a useful reference.

 Symptoms of autism can be confusing, and also can be symptoms of other disorders.
 Diagnosis is best left to professionals.
 But in general autism symptoms involve certain ways of responding and interacting to others as well as particular interests, thinking patterns, and physical behaviours.